hashintel/hash/packages/hash/README.md

 We will be developing HASH into a production-grade application which can be self-hosted.
 The current design and architecture, while not fully realized, paves the way for further features, scale, and performance.
 You can read about the long-term vision for HASH [here](https://hash.ai/platform/hash).

+> **Warning:**
+> The repository is currently in a state of flux while some large improvements are being implemented.
+> As such, portions of this README may prove outdated in the interim, this could include guides on how to load blocks, references to various services, broken tests, features, etc.

 ## Getting started

 To run HASH locally, please follow these steps: